The Search For Alien Life On Distant Planets Might Have Just Gotten A Whole Lot Easier

 Matteo Brogi, a Hubble fellow at the University of Colorado, discussed a means of possibly overcoming this obstacle at a forum on the search for alien life on other planets hosted by the National Academy of Sciences late last year.

-Brogi and his team believe that by using “direct imaging” of a star and a potentially life-sustaining planet around it, they can then use high-resolution spectroscopy to determine the atmospheric make up the planet.
+Brogi and his team believe that by using “direct imaging” of a star and a potentially life-sustaining planet around it, they can then use high-resolution spectroscopy to determine the atmospheric make up of the planet.
 Knowing the atmospheric make up could help identify alien life on the planet.

-Direct imaging relies and getting a direct “snapshot” of the star and planet in orbit.
+Direct imaging relies on getting a direct “snapshot” of the star and planet in orbit.
 Once they have that image, they can apply high-resolution spectroscopy to it, which stretches lightwaves much further than a normal prism, exposing the “unique fingerprint” of chemical elements in the light spectrum.

 In other words, with high-resolution spectroscopy, you can tell what chemicals were present at the source of the light.
 As Cofield explains, this is the same technique by which scientists discovered we are all made of stardust.